matt-curtis/developer.sketchapp.com/introduction/03-plugin-bundles.md

 This is an advanced setting, and it defaults to `false`.
 When set to `true`, it will disable CocoaScript's own preprocessor.
 This way, you'll be able to use build systems like browserify or ES6 module syntax to develop your plugins.

+Setting this option to `true` does the following:

+- disables `@import` support, you'll have to take care of your imports manually
+- disables bracket syntax (i.e: `[obj msg:]`), you'll have to use dot-syntax only

 #### Commands

 An array of commands that the Plugin defines.